Real Estate Information

 Here is the most recent economic update from the UCCS Economic Forum.
 It provides data concerning all aspects of the economy, on both the national and Colorado Springs area levels.

-And for those of you who like to plan ahead, the always informative UCCS Economic Forum Event this year will be held at the ENT Center for the Arts on Thursday, September 1, 2022, from 1:30-4:30, with a networking and happy hour to follow.
-Full agenda and registration will be available in June.
+For those of you who like to plan ahead, the always informative UCCS Economic Forum Event this year will be held at the ENT Center for the Arts on Thursday, September 1, 2022, from 1:30-4:30, with a networking and happy hour to follow.
+Full agenda and registration can be found at:

 by Harry Salzman